cypress-io/cypress-documentation/source/api/commands/intercept.md

 This is useful against GraphQL endpoints to wait for specific Queries and Mutations.

-Given that the `operationName` attribute is optional in GraphQL requests, we can `alias` with or without this attribute.
+Given that the `operationName` property is optional in GraphQL requests, we can `alias` with or without this property.

 With `operationName` property: